bsidestlv/bsidestlv.com/content/_index.md

 [Please share your feedback with us so we can serve our community better.](https://forms.gle/3jkbQa1skuV2zzw56)

-This year we had an overwhelming audience turnout and unfortunately, not everyone got to experience our full event and join us.

-We’re sorry about that and as a team we are already thinking about ways to improve and make our future events more accessible to more participants.

 We would like to thank all of our speakers, sponsors, volunteers and partners - and of course our amazing community!

 Save the date: See you at BSidesTLV June 29, 2023!